3.5 mile loop to the summit, with loads of native vegetation all along the

 near the volunteer-built demonstration garden.
 Follow the signpost's

-Summit Loop Trail, right (west).
+directions toward the Summit Loop Trail, right (west).
 The path splits into the two ends

 of Summit Loop Trail after just 350 feet.
 Bear right at the signed